Big-Red-Jon/Demo/README.md

-# Demo - HCA Parallon Java Code Exercise
+# Demo - Java Code Exercise

 This is a simple Spring Boot application that demonstrates the implementation of a RESTful API for managing customer accounts.
 The application allows you to create, update, delete, and retrieve customer accounts using various endpoints.